CurlyWurly-1/12F675-Development-board/README.md

 # 12F675-Development-board

+The PIC12G675 is an 8 pin PIC microcontroller with 6 GPIO pins.

 This repository is for collecting programs written in "C" that can be used with the PIC12F675 development board as pictured below.

 N.B.
 When you buy this board, you only get what you see in the picture - a development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to this board via its barrel connector.

-To program the installed pic chip using this board, you alson need a "pickit 3" device which connects to the ISCP interface (white houising) via 6 wires.
-See below for more information about how to program.
+To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the ISCP interface (white houising) via a 6 wire dupont harness.
+See below for more information about this.

 <img src="images/12f675 board.jpg" alt="Dev board"/>

-The Schematic for this board is as below. as well as a socket for the pic chip, the board also has
+The Schematic for this board is as below. as well as a socket for the pic chip, the board also has the following components:
  - Power switch      - This on/off power switch is connected to the barrel connector
  - "Poweron" LED     - It is always on when power is applied to the board (annoyingly bright !!)
  - Two LEDS          - Linked via yellow jumpers to pins GP0, GP1